Device-independent Shannon entropy certification: Results for defined inequalities

-For these families of Bell inequalities, we observe that $I_{\delta}$ is the only one that certifies two bits of randomness for Shannon entropy, whereas $J_{\gamma}$ does not.
-However, as presented in table \ref{tab:comparison}, $J_{\gamma}$ is much more stable and certifies more randomness for higher levels of noise.
-This makes $J_{\gamma}$ similar to CHSH in that manner (and indeed, for $\gamma = \pi/12$ we recover the CHSH expression).
+For these families of Bell inequalities, we observe that both $I_{\delta}$ and $J_{\gamma}$ certify two bits of randomness for Shannon entropy.
 Additionally, the robustness of the certification for $I_{\delta}$ increases when the value of $\delta$ approaches $\delta = \pi/6$, but the decrease of the value of $\delta$ does not change the maximal certification for that protocol.
-This behavior has been visualized in fig.~\ref{fig:IDcomparison}.
-However, in $I_{\delta}$ family, we were not able to observe meaningful change in the convexity, which was visible in all the previous ones.
-It was, however, visible in $J_{\gamma}$, as expected, because of its similarity to CHSH for $\gamma = \pi/12$.
+This behavior has been visualized in Figure~\ref{fig:IDcomparison}.
+However, in both $I_{\delta}$ and $J_{\gamma}$ families, we were not able to observe a change in the convexity, which was visible in all the previous ones.